 Discover Gzira: All you need to know for your stay in this unique location

 When literally translated to Maltese, Gzira means ‘Island’.
 It’s a central town with lots of things to see and do and a stone throw away from other major cities and attractions.
-In this article we will list all the things you should know about this wonderful destination for your next holiday in Malta.
+In this article, we will list all the things you should know about this wonderful destination for your next holiday in Malta.

 Why stay in Gzira?

 Simple.
 It’s centrally and very conveniently located close to the night clubs of Sliema, the views of the capital and incredible swimming spots.
 Gzira is also home to so many different restaurants and bars.
 Accommodation in Gzira is both affordable and of good quality.
-Everyone speaks fluent English and the people will make you feel as one of their own.
+Everyone speaks fluent English and the people will make you feel like one of their own.

 Where to stay in Gzira